RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 - Not eligible to participate in collaborations
 - Not eligible to [revise](https://docs.retroachievements.org/guidelines/content/achievement-set-revisions.html) sets other than ones they've solely authored
   - Must make a revision request in #jr-dev-forum detailing the revision plan.
 The Code Reviewer team will consider the request for approval
-- May not make a claim without Code Reviewer approval on a Dreamcast using the [Windows CE firmware](https://retroachievements.org/game/24833), PlayStation 2 or future 6th+ generation consoles at the discretion of the Code Review team
+- May not make a claim without Code Reviewer approval on a Dreamcast set using the [Windows CE firmware](https://retroachievements.org/game/24833), PlayStation 2 or future 6th+ generation consoles at the discretion of the Code Review team
   - Must make a development request in #jr-dev-forum after at least 1 set has been published
 - May not make a subset without Code Reviewer approval
   - Must make subset request in #jr-dev-forum.
 If approved, subset is subject to [Subset Rules](https://docs.retroachievements.org/guidelines/content/subsets.html)